berkeley-scf/tutorial-parallelization/parallel-julia.md

 such calculations, one would generally be better off using threaded for loops in order to take advantage of shared memory.

-We'd have to look into how the random number seed is set on each worker to better understand any issues that might arise from parallel random number generation, but I believe that each worker has a different seed (but note that this does not explicitly ensure that the random number streams on the workers are distinct, as is the case if one uses the L'Ecuyer algorithm).
+We’d have to look into how the random number seed is set on each worker to better understand any issues that might arise from parallel random number generation, but I believe that each worker has a different seed (but note that this does not explicitly ensure that the random number streams on the workers are distinct, as is the case if one uses the L’Ecuyer algorithm).

 ### 3.3 Passing data to the workers